-This tab allows the user enable the Analog scaling functionality when an Analog Expansion Unit is connected to the GSM Commander.
-(See sec 12)
+This tab allows the user enable the analog scaling funtionality when an Analog Expansion Unit is connected to the GSM Commander.
+(See section 12)

 6.2.8.
 Lock Setup

 This tab allows the user to password protect tabs from being accessed as well as the option to save a new setup to the GSM Commander.
 This feature comes in handy when an installer doesn't want the end-user to be able to make changes under certain tabs.